sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 5. Back in Sourcegraph Cloud, in your account settings, navigate to `Access tokens`, then click `Generate new token`.
 6. Once you have generated a token, navigate back to the Sourcegraph extension.
 In the sidebar, under `Create an account`, click `Have an account?`.
 7. Copy and paste the generated token from step 4 into the input field in the sidebar.
-8. Alternatively, you can copy and paste the generated token from step 4 in this format “sourcegraph.accessToken": "e4234234123112312” into your VS Code Setting by going to `Code` > `Preference` > `Settings` > Search for "Sourcegraph" > `Edit in settings.json`.
+8. Alternatively, you can copy and paste the generated token from step 4 in this format: `“sourcegraph.accessToken": "e4234234123112312”` into your VS Code Setting by going to `Code` > `Preference` > `Settings` > Search for "Sourcegraph" > `Edit in settings.json`.
 9. The Editor will be reloaded automatically to use the newly added token.

 ## Using the Sourcegraph extension